Hyperon spin correlation in high-energy heavy-ion collisions

 while other unlisted components are zero.
 The long-distance correlation is suppressed by a Gaussian function

 where $\sigma_{t}$ and $\sigma_{x}$ are typical temporal and spatial scales of the field correlation.
-In our calculation we take $\sigma_{t}=\sigma_{x}=0.6$ fm, which is comparable to the radius of light mesons.
+In our calculation we take $\sigma_{t,x}=0.6\,(\pm0.3)$ fm, which is comparable to the radius of light mesons, {with a more detailed justification provided in the supplemental material \cite{ParticleDataGroup:2024cfk,Hawes:1998bz,Blaizot:2001nr,Gelis:2010nm,campostrini1986g,DIGIACOMO2002319}}.
 The parameters $F_T^2$ and $F_z^2$ are local fluctuations of transverse and longitudinal fields, which are extracted in Ref.~\cite{Sheng:2022wsy} by fitting the $\phi$ meson spin-alignment data from the STAR experiment.
 They can be effectively parametrized by the following analytical form \cite{Sheng:2022wsy} as a function of the colliding energy $\sqrt{s_{\text{NN}}}$,

 with $m_{\pi}=0.138$ GeV, $a_{T}=3.90\pm1.11$, $b_{T}=0.924\pm0.234$, $a_{z}=3.33\pm0.917$, and $b_{z}=0.760\pm0.189$.
 Here the intrinsic anisotropy of the QGP induced by a faster longitudinal expansion relative to the transverse expansion is taken into account, while the difference between the in-plane direction and the out-of-plane direction is neglected.
-Since the $\phi$ meson spin alignment is more strongly influenced by the relative motion of the meson to the background than by the transverse anisotropy of the QGP, as pointed out in Ref.~\cite{Sheng:2023urn}, this setup should capture the dominant behavior of the $\Lambda$ spin correlation.
+Since the $\phi$ meson spin alignment is more strongly influenced by the relative motion of the meson to the background than by the transverse anisotropy of the QGP, as pointed out in Ref.~\cite{Sheng:2023urn}, this setup should capture the dominant behavior of the $\Lambda$ spin correlation. {The spin correlation induced by SFFs is evaluated within a hydrodynamic simulation with the event-averaged initial condition because here the double integral over the freeze-out hypersurface in Eq.~\eqref{Average-P1-P2} does not factorize, and thus an event-by-event calculation would exceed present computation-time resources.}

 \paragraph{\bf Numerical results.} We present in Fig.~\ref{fig:Spin-correlation-energy} the diagonal components of the $\Lambda\Lambda$ spin correlation (\ref{spin-correlation}) as functions of the colliding energy.
 The calculations are carried out for Au+Au collisions at $\sqrt{s_\text{NN}}=7.7$, $14.5$, $27$, $39$, and $62.4$ GeV, within the centrality class of $20-50\%$, and are averaged over hyperons at central rapidity $|Y|<1$ with transverse momentum $p_{T}\in(0.5,\,3)$ GeV/$c$.
 The spin correlation is stronger at lower energies, showing the same behavior as the $\phi$ meson spin alignment \cite{STAR:2022fan}.
 For the $xx$ and $zz$ components, the correlation is governed by SFF fluctuations, which are parameterized as decreasing functions of the collision energy in order to fit the experimental data for $\rho_{00}$ of the $\phi$ meson.
 Furthermore, the SFF has nearly the same contribution to $c_{\Lambda\Lambda}^{xx}$ and $c_{\Lambda\Lambda}^{yy}$.
 The splitting between them in Fig.~\ref{fig:Spin-correlation-energy} is mainly a consequence of the global spin polarization of quark and anti-quark induced by the vorticity field.
 The $zz$ component of the spin correlation appears to be smaller than the transverse components, reflecting the asymmetry between the fireball's longitudinal and transverse expansion.